aixnr/coronavirus/content/_index.md

 Coronaviruses are known to infect many species ([Lim et al. 2016][vir_1]), including bats, civets, cattle, and mice.
 The intermediate host for SARS-CoV (2003) was palm civet ([Wang et al. 2005][vir_6]).

 **■ Zoonotic origin of SARS-CoV-2**
 Currently, the scientific community suspects that the intermediate host for SARS-CoV-2 was either bat or pangolin ([Xiao et al. 2020][vir_8], preprint).
+The origin of SARS-CoV-2 was debated by the public, later fueled by conspiracy theorists saying alleging SARS-CoV-2 was of laboratory origin, specifically an escape mutant from the Wuhan BSL-4 laboratory.
+Scientific evidence does not support this allegation.

+In a letter by [Andersen et al. (2020)][vir_21] describing the features of the novel SARS-CoV-2 where the authors reviewed current evidence on the identity of the SARS-CoV-2, they noted that recent studies have looked closely at the virus and the data could not support the claim that the SARS-CoV-2 was lab-made.
+The authors then provided alternative scenarios where the novel strain mutated and was naturally selected in an animal host before zoonotic transfer or mutated following spillover into human population.

 **■ Discovery of coronaviruses**
 The first coronavirus was discovered in late 1960s; HCoV-**229E** (1966) & HCoV-**OC43** (1967), see [Lim et al. (2016)][vir_1], **Table 1**.
 Seven CoVs are known to infect human; in addition to two strains above and the new SARS-CoV-2, there are **NL63** (2004) & **HKU1** (2005), only causing mild disease ([Fung & Liu 2019][vir_19]).
 MERS-CoV and SARS-CoV could result in severe disease.